-There are a couple of ways to go about building your website.
-One is to find, train and retain a volunteer (or several) to work on it.
-The other is to hire a professional.
+There are a multiple paths to building your website.
+One is to find, train and retain a volunteer.

 the baby steps are